Washington, DC is a vibrant and diverse city with an array of unique neighborhoods waiting to be explored.

 Situated adjacent to George Washington University’s campus and the John F. Kennedy Center for the Performing Arts, Foggy Bottom is a scenic neighborhood with a blend of academic, cultural and political influences.
-Visit the famous Watergate Hotel, explore spellbinding exhibits at the International Spy Museum and enjoy a scenic walk along the Potomac River.
+Visit the famous Watergate Hotel and lounge in luxury

 Local Tip: Foggy Bottom also holds the southernmost end of Rock Creek Park, DC’s 2,100-acre greenspace.
 Pick up biking and running trails near the Kennedy Center for riverside views and nature-viewing opportunities.